jlabusch/aws-lambda-mahara-demo/README.md

-# mahara-docker
+# AWS Lambda/Mahara demo

+This code accompanies a presentation on doing "serverless" user import/migration for Mahara.

 <b>DO NOT USE THIS FOR ANYTHING SERIOUS.</b><br/>
-It's completely untested, only exists because I needed a Mahara system for a tech demo.
+It's completely untested, only exists for tech demo purposes.

 P.S. if you need a real Mahara system, I know people.

-### Notes
+### Notes to self

 * Start Mahara with cd mahara && docker-compose up -d
 * Load website at localhost:80, mash "Install" and register your admin user